-Volcanic Breath and Interview with Devin Hess of Place Based Media
+Volcanic Breath an Interview with Devin Hess of Place Based Media

+Devin Hess stopped by the Hex Factory earlier this year where we took this "selfie."
+He has Pennsylvania Dutch lineage through his father.
 Devin Hess’sapproach to geographical location reminds me of my own.
 I grew up close to the Blue Mts in northern Berks County in Pa.
-The high point there was a “Mt” called the Pinnacle, around 2000’ High, stuck way out from the Blue Mt ridge and created a corner or in Pa Dutch an Eyck.
+The high point there was a “mountain” called the Pinnacle, around 2000’ High, stuck way out from the Blue Mt ridge and created a corner or in Pa Dutch an Eck.
 It was the source of a local unspoken folk religious cult.

 Now I live in southern Berks and I missed the Pinnacle which was always in view in my local travels.
 But last Walburgisnacht I got my ‘hot spot’ back in a very local ridge of piled up rocks called “The Devil’s Hump” complete with local folklore and legend.
 I can see it everywhere in my local travels.
 And it is the new center of my worldview.
 Devin’s trek to his, “Three Sisters,” volcanoes within his locality in Oregon and subsequent dialogue about it spawned this interview.